Outside of the Foot Pain [Lateral Foot Pain]

 - Osteoarthritis in your feet.

-Treatment for sharp shooting pain while standing or walking:
+Pain while standing or walking:

 There are many things you can do to fix the sharp shooting pain in your pinky toe almost immediately.
 These solutions include: